 3. APR (Annual Percentage Rate)

-An annual percentage rate is a combination of a loan’s interest rate plus fees that are charged, expressed as a percentage.
-Interest is a portion of the total amount, calculated as a certain percentage.
-The APR allows consumers to compare loan options to find the lowest overall cost to them as they pay back the loan.
+An annual percentage rate is a combination of a loan’s interest charges, including any prepaid interest, plus certain fees that are charged for the loan.
+APR is expressed as a percentage.
+The APR allows consumers to compare loan options and lenders to find the lowest overall cost to them as they pay back the loan.

 4. Prepayment penalties